withr/shinysolutions.github.io/_posts/2015-10-23-welcome-to-jekyll9.md

 description: Who visited my Shiny-app?
 ---
 This app used to monitor users who visited your shiny-app.
 By recording users’ IP information, we can show them on map.

+A Shiny-app as re-locator for multiple concurrents.
+This shiny-app uses iframe to re-direct request if there are many users are using a shiny-app.
+For example, a shiny-app called “shinyApp” is visited by […]